Quality standard

 a) Level of awareness among children, young people and adults with chronic respiratory or cardiovascular conditions on what to do when outdoor air quality is poor.

-Data source: Local data collection, for example, survey of children, young people and adults with chronic respiratory or cardiovascular conditions.
+Data source: Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example, surveys of children, young people and adults with chronic respiratory or cardiovascular conditions.

 b) Rate of hospital attendance or admission for respiratory or cardiovascular exacerbations.